Squibs/freeCodeCampOLD/Front End Development Certification/object-oriented-and-functional-programming/README.md

 Objects have their own attributes (called properties) and functions (called methods).
 - Objects can have private properties and methods.
-	- To do this, decalre the variable instead of using the this.property() method.
+	- To do this, declare the variable instead of using the this.property() method.
 		- var speed = 10; instead of this.speed = 10;